mhofmann-Khoury/knit_script/README.md

 ## Carrier Count
 You can change the number of carriers on the machine.
-Note that this is likely dependent on the machine you are using and you do not need to set this manually.
+Note that this is likely dependent on the machine you are using, and you do not need to set this manually.

 ```knit_script
 ;;Carriers: <Carrier Count>;
 ```

 ## Set Inserting Hook Size
 You can set the expected size of the yarn-inserting hook (i.e., how many needles it blocks).
-This should be dependent on the machine and you likely do not need to set this.
-Setting this value to 0 will tell the interpreter that there is not yarn-inserting-hook and that other ways of inserting yarns must be used.
+This should be dependent on the machine, and you likely do not need to set this.
+Setting this value to zero will tell the interpreter that there is not yarn-inserting-hook and that other ways of inserting yarns must be used.

 ```knit_script
 ;;Hook: <hook size>;